CorneliaKelinske/the_little_thinkers_space/multiuser_pt2.md

 upon submit: => crew controller where user will be linked to little thinker

+# Data models

+Users
+relate to other users
+Can follow other users as crew
+Can control other users as Admin
+Can add and remove crew as Parents

+3 roles: Thinker, Crew, Admin

 ##### TO BE SOLVED: #####

 Index page

+##### Tickets #####

+# Create parent role

+We need a new role of parent that has permissions over a little thinkers account.

+Add `parent` role to User